The Future of the Medicaid Program

 Background

 Medicaid is the United States’ largest health insurance program.
-This safety net program provides health coverage to more than 89 million Americans, including eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities.
-Most Medicaid recipients do not have access to the private health insurance system, with children and seniors, combined, comprising more than 55 percent of program enrollment.
+This safety net program provides health coverage to approximately 80 million Americans, including eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities.
+Most Medicaid recipients do not have access to the private health insurance system, with children and seniors, combined, comprising the majority of program enrollment.
 Federal law mandates that state Medicaid programs cover certain populations (e.g. low-income children), certain benefits, and applies limits on cost sharing among many other things.

 The program is funded jointly by states and the federal government, and both the federal government and states are responsible for ensuring that Medicaid is fiscally sustainable over time and effective in meeting the needs of the people it serves.
 Medicaid accounts for a sizeable portion of both federal and state budgets.
 As a result, lawmakers are constantly looking for innovative ways to reduce costs.

 Since the implementation of the Affordable Care Act (ACA) – which expanded Medicaid coverage to nonelderly adults with income up to 138 percent of the Federal Poverty Level (FPL) overall enrollment in Medicaid has increased.
-On June 28, 2012, the United States Supreme Court upheld the Medicaid expansion provision but found that the penalty to states for not participating in the Medicaid expansion (loss of the federal government funding for the existing Medicaid program) was unconstitutional.
-The Supreme Court decision gave states the option to expand their Medicaid program.
+After a challenge to the ACA’s original expansion provision, states have the option to expand their Medicaid program.
 States that have expanded their Medicaid programs have received additional federal funding to support increased enrollment, through a federal match of at least 90 percent of the cost of coverage for the expansion population, while states that have not expanded their Medicaid programs have not had their federal funding reduced.

 Federal Activity